harryli0088/chinanite-model-simulator/README.md

 8) diag sw - (negative x, positive y)

-9) custom - for a set number of beats, set a manual change in x and y
+9) custom - for a set number of beats, set a manual change in x and y [number of beats, dx, dy] (keep in mind that right is positive x, and down is positive y)

 10) delay - make the model wait before entering the walk
 11) pose - stop at the current position and pose